 At The Polyclinic, Dr. Todd Johnston and Dr. Sameer Khan care for patients of all ages who experience vision loss as well as many other conditions that affect the eyes and surrounding tissues.
 All of our ophthalmologists are board-certified by the American Board of Ophthalmology and have numerous years of experience.

 Whether it's treatment for cataracts, glaucoma or macular degeneration (three common diseases that can cause vision loss) or a comprehensive eye exam and prescription for glasses or contacts, our board-certified physicians provide total eye care.
-Additionally, Dr. Johnston and Dr. Khan both specialize in LASIK procedures.
+Additionally, Dr. Khan specializes in LASIK procedures.

 We are now the first to perform and offer cataract laser-assisted cataract surgery using the LenSx® Laser System in downtown Seattle.
 This laser was the first femtosecond laser cleared for use in cataract surgery.
 The LenSx laser enables us to create more highly precise incisions and perform a more customizable procedure than in traditional cataract surgery.
 It is especially helpful in allowing us to remove cataracts and treat astigmatism simultaneously.
 Our advanced intraocular lenses, used to replace the cloudy lens we remove in cataract surgery, combined with this latest laser technology can help us improve a patient’s vision and reduce their dependence on glasses after surgery.